PrismaticFlower/swbf-unmunge/readme.md

 If you for some reason do want to build it on Linux or something feel free to get in touch I am happy to help point out what bits of the codebase are non-portable and what could be done.

+## Clang formatting
+Clang formatting should be applied to all source files.

+Clang formatting can be applied to your current file with Ctrl+K, Ctrl+D.